gopi-AI-ML/Personal_Assistant/README.md

 - Gracefully handles errors using custom exceptions.

 ## Key Voice Commands
-"Activate Assistant": Initiates active listening for voice commands.
+-**Activate Assistant**: Initiates active listening for voice commands.
-"Stop the Assistant": Ends the assistant's execution gracefully.
+-**Stop the Assistant**: Ends the assistant's execution gracefully.
-"Deactivate Assistant": Returns to the standby mode for wake word listening after completing a session of command execution.
+-**Deactivate Assistant**: Returns to the standby mode for wake word listening after completing a session of command execution.

 ### Files Explained: